smxi/inxi/README.txt

-NOTE: I have deleted the master-plain branch  to avoid confusion since I've removed the legacy .gz files from the branch, which were only reasons for its existence.
+NOTE: I have deleted the master-plain branch  to avoid confusion since I've removed the legacy .gz files from the branch, which were the only reasons for its existence.

-I auto tag commits I that I feel are somewhat complete at that stage of the coding.
+I auto tag commits that I feel are somewhat complete at that stage of the coding.
 There are NO releases, don't even dream of pretending a tagged release holds any significance at all.
 I only added auto tagging to get the maintainers to stop annoying me about tagging.